-One of the questions you need to consider is what you can afford — but how do you know the answer to that?
+One of the questions you need to consider is what the average monthly cost for memory care that you can afford.
+How do you know how to figure that out?

-Start by sitting down and calculating what your loved one's fixed and variable cost of living is in their current situation.
+Start by sitting down and calculating what your own daily living or your loved ones' fixed and variable cost of living is in their current situation.
 Go over their bills and accounts to determine where the money's currently going.
-Add up all their current expenses and balance it against their income in retirement, which may include pensions, interest or annuity income, Social Security, long-term care insurance policies, and investment income.
+Add up all their current expenses and balance them against their income in retirement, which may include pensions, interest or annuity income, Social Security, long-term care insurance policies, and investment income.

 Other resources are available to help you with at least some of the costs of memory care.

-While Medicare will not pay for care within an assisted living community, it will pay for certain types of medical care provided in that type of community.
+While Medicare will not pay for care within an assisted living community, it will pay for certain types of medical and care services provided in that type of community.